revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- To clone lets say feature branch named `feature/audit` from the GitHub remote repository we can use below command-
+- To clone lets say feature branch named `feature/audit` from the GitHub remote repository we can use the below command-

 ```bash
 git clone -b feature/audit --single-branch 'https://<github-username>@github.com/my-organization/my-project.git'